Showrunner Katori Hall is exploring the pandemic through the strip club

 Besides a successful the first season of P-Valley, you also won a Pulitzer Prize for drama last year for your play The Hot Wing King.
 What was the transition like from accomplished playwright to television showrunner?

 It has been hard.
 When you’re writing, it’s just you and a computer and you’re wrestling the words to the ground.
 If it’s a play or a film idea, you might think that’s the end of the line.
 But with television production, especially in a showrunning position, I didn’t realize how it had to deal so much more with managing people than managing words.
 Particularly, this past season we were doing a show during COVID about COVID, and all that experience flew out the window.
 It didn’t matter how much experience you had, whether 30 or 50 years, no one was prepared to run a show during COVID.
 The number one thing that you needed last year, and even now, is compassion in your heart.
 I came into work everyday and made sure to put other’s health first.
-I could never make everything completely safe because it’s impossible to mitigate the risk of contracting COVID 100%.
+I could never make everything completely safe because it’s impossible to mitigate the risk of contracting COVID 100 percent.
 But I can make it safer and it makes me more empathetic.
 I’ve become more engaged as a leader, because being a showrunner isn’t about storytelling—it’s about creating a community.

 P-Valley is based on your play Pussy Valley.
 And in comparison to television, you don’t have that same space on the stage.
 How did you go about expanding past the original source material?

-Last season all the episodes were directed by women.
+Last season, all the episodes were directed by women.
 And this second season features all female directors again, including yourself.
 Knowing that P-Valley centers Black women, did you take that into account during your search for directors?

 I was very open to having male directors if they were the right guy.
 Last season, I interviewed people and there was this one question that would stump men: What is your definition of the female gaze?
 And what was so interesting about that was that they didn’t have an answer for that.
 They hadn’t thought about the historical misrepresentation of women in media across the board or have a definition of what the female gaze was.
 That was kind of problematic because that’s what my show is about.
 But when I interviewed women, they had so many ideas.
 And it had a lot to do with the fact that they had some experience with being objectified as women in their lives.
 I was drawn to those who already dealt with the female gaze and it just so happened that they were all women.
 But I also want to continue this movement to truly cultivate the talent of female directors.
 Historically, female directors aren’t given the opportunity to sit in the director’s chair.
-So I figured this season I would give more female directors a shot.
-That way, when another showrunner is looking for directors, they can say, ‘Here I am!
-I got my start on P-Valley,’ including me.
+So, I figured this season I would give more female directors a shot.
+That way, when another showrunner is looking for directors, they can say, “Here I am!
+I got my start on P-Valley,” including me.
 There’s already limited people in the pipeline, so you just have to create the pipeline and you have to take chances on both sides.

 I’m glad that you had that opportunity to help shape someone else’s art and vision.
 Is there anyone you consider a mentor, in the world of television or theater?

-Someone who’s really helped shape my artistic aesthetic is the playwright, Lynn Nottage.
+Someone who’s really helped shape my artistic aesthetic is the playwright Lynn Nottage.
 She’s a writer that is very journalistic in that she will go all around the world to get the answer.
 The truth speaking that I saw her do and the fact that I have my own journalistic background validated that was the best way you are articulating someone else’s truth.
 She became a wonderful mentor and friend.
-I love the way she moves in this world because she uses art as a tool for social change.
+I love the way she moves in this world, because she uses art as a tool for social change.
 It’s a reflection of soft power and that’s what storytelling does.
 It’s a reflection of people and the world.
 In the case of her plays and P-Valley, it takes marginalized communities and humanizes them.
 If you’re someone who watches this show, there’s no way you can’t see a person who looks like the people on this show.
 You can’t denigrate them because we’ve used fiction to tell the truth of their humanity.

 Do you have any plans to adapt your other plays to the screen?